Claudia J. Kennedy

 Claudia Jean Kennedy (born July 14, 1947) is a retired lieutenant general in the United States Army.
-She is the first woman to reach the rank of three-star general in the United States Army.
+She was the first woman to reach the rank of three-star general in the United States Army.
 She retired in 2000 after 31 years of military service.

 Early life

-Claudia Kennedy was born on July 14, 1947, in Frankfurt, during the American occupation of southern Germany after World War II.
+Claudia Kennedy was born on July 14, 1947, in Frankfurt, during the American occupation of Germany after World War II.
 She attended Southwestern at Memphis (now Rhodes College), where she became a member of Kappa Delta sorority and earned a bachelor's degree in philosophy in 1969.
 She was commissioned a second lieutenant in the United States Army in June 1969.

 Military career

 After receiving her commission in 1969, Kennedy served two tours in Germany and one tour in South Korea and focused much of her military career in the fields of intelligence and cryptology.

 On May 21, 1997, Kennedy became the first woman in the United States Army to hold a three-star rank.
 (United States Air Force Lieutenant General Leslie F. Kenne, United States Navy Vice Admiral Patricia Tracey, United States Coast Guard Vice Admiral Vivien Crea, and United States Marine Corps Lieutenant General Carol Mutter held equal ranks in other branches of the military.)
 She was named Army Deputy Chief of Staff for Intelligence.

 Kennedy is a member of the Military Intelligence Hall of Fame.